PowerDNS/pdns/pdns/dnsdistdist/docs/advanced/passing-source-address.rst

 That feature is enabled by setting ``disableZeroScope=false`` on :func:`newServer` (default) and ``parseECS=true`` on :func:`newPacketCache` (not the default).

-Things are different for XPF and the proxy protocol, because dnsdist then does the cache lookup **before** adding the payload.
+Things are different for the proxy protocol, because dnsdist then does the cache lookup **before** adding the payload.
 It means that caching can still be enabled as long as the response is not source-dependent, but should be disabled otherwise.

 +------------------+----------+---------------------+----------------+------------------------+
 | Protocol         | Standard | Require DNS parsing | Contains ports | Caching                |